microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/educationsynchronizationprofile_pause.md

-# Pause sync on an educationSynchronizationProfile
+# Pause sync on educationSynchronizationProfile

 Pause the sync of a specific school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.